asdf-vm/asdf/docs/guide/getting-started.md

 | Homebrew        | Dependencies will be automatically installed by Homebrew. |
 | Spack           | `spack install coreutils curl git`                        |

-## 2. Install asdf
+## 2. Download asdf

-We recommend installing via Git, though there are other platform specific methods:
+We recommend using Git, though there are other platform specific methods:

 | Method   | Command                                                                                                                                                             |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |